rahulladumor/serverless-data-pipeline-lakehouse/README.md

 ### Quick Deploy

-See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed deployment instructions.
+Refer to the Architecture section above for deployment details.

 **Development Environment:**
 ```bash